Reproductive Medicine Across Borders

 Ideas and innovation are not limited by state borders or boundaries between scientific fields, nor is ReproUnion.
 ReproUnion is a cross-border collaboration between Denmark and Sweden within the field of Reproductive Medicine where the universities, hospitals, and the life science industry in the Oresund region have joined forces to provide the best care with the most modern assisted reproductive technologies to all patients in the region.

 This multidisciplinary project, which is co-funded by Interreg Öresund-Kattegat-Skagerrak, is addressing reproductive diseases by focusing on research related to underlying causes, securing access to highly specialized reproductive treatments, and providing preventative initiatives for infertility.
-By crossing borders and bringing together different fields of expertise, research and hospital facilities, registries, and biobanks, synergies develop across the Sound that will improve the education of the younger generation of reproductive scientists and doctors, improve current and future reproductive technologies and ultimately improve the reproductive care of the patients in the region.
+By working across borders and bringing together different fields of expertise, research and hospital facilities, registries, and biobanks, synergies develop across the Sound that will improve the education of the younger generation of reproductive scientists and doctors, improve current and future reproductive technologies, and ultimately improve the reproductive care of the patients in the region.

 Public-private partnerships like ReproUnion are an important part of the solution to the future challenges facing our healthcare system and it is an example of how we can work together across borders and disciplines to create the best possible conditions for creating a direct link between life science research and innovation and patient care.
 It’s about science, innovation, and growth but first and foremost it’s about putting the patient’s needs first!